kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/userflow/loader/data/usage.md

 ### Usage without `app.AppState`

-`app.feature.loader.data.DataLoaderProvider` accepts any `StoreState` instance.
+`app.ui.loader.LoaderProvider` accepts any `StoreState` instance.
 As this is your code, feel free to use it as needed.